letsencrypt/cp-cps/CPS.md

 ## 7.1 Certificate profile

-All fields not are as specified in RFC5280, including fields and extensions not specifically mentioned.
+All fields are as specified in RFC5280, including fields and extensions not specifically mentioned.
 Extensions are not marked critical unless specifically described here as critical.

 ### Root CA Certificate